A tale of many cities: Helsinki, Tallinn, Brighton, London and Rochester

 By the time we docked in Helsinki, I was ready to get the heck out of there, but one of the men stood as we did and asked for my phone number.
 Huh?
 We fobbed them off and made a quick exit.
 HB and her colleague walked me to my hotel as I didn't feel safe at that point.

 It was an odd experience on the sea crossing and not the best end to my time in Helsinki.
 I was glad to get back to my hotel and prepare for the early start the next morning.
-Even that weird incident did not spoil the absolutely magical day I spent in Tallinn.
+That weird incident did not spoil the absolutely magical day I spent in Tallinn, and I would return in a heartbeat.

 From Tallinn to Brighton!
-The day after the conference finished I flew with British Airways to London to be met by my friend, MM.
-I'd met MM at the Manchester conference in 2011 and we'd stayed in touch as I wrote a chapter in her student experience textbook.
+The day after the conference finished, Thursday, I flew with British Airways to London to be met by my friend, MM at Heathrow.
+I'd met MM at the Manchester conference in 2011 and we'd stayed in touch.
+I wrote a chapter in her student experience textbook that was published in 2012.
 I was able to swing the time with MM as part of my ongoing professional work.

 We drove the hour or so down to Brighton where MM lives.
 I was only able to spend the one night with her but it was enough for us to catch up on personal and professional matters and we are still friends to this day.
 I'd not been to Brighton before so it was lovely to have a poke around.